pastor-methods/iigb-structure-spike/src/home/investment-guide/establish-a-UK-address/us/3 Regional Centres of Excellence.md

 **Enterprise Zones:** Enterprise Zones offer a wide range of support to help businesses establish and expand in the UK.
 There are now over 50 existing or planned zones in England and Wales, with a further 16 Enterprise Areas in Scotland.
 Businesses in these locations can benefit from **simplified planning application processes,various financial advantages and a business-ready infrastructure.**

-Find out more about locating potential Clusters and Enterprise Zones that may work for you by contacting your [local UKTI advisor](https://www.contactus.ukti.gov.uk/enquiry/topic)
+Find out more about locating potential Clusters and Enterprise Zones that may work for you by contacting your [local DIT advisor](https://www.contactus.ukti.gov.uk/enquiry/topic)

 Checklist